-I am pleased to submit the City of Farmington Hills Employees' Retirement System and Post-Retirement Healthcare Finance Fund Annual Financial Report for the fiscal year ended June 30, 2017.
-This report was prepared by the City of Farmington Hills Finance Department in conformance with regulations and standards set forth by City Ordinance, the Governmental Accounting Standards Board (GASB), the American Institute of Certified Public Accountants and its Committee on Governmental Accounting and Auditing, Generally Accepted Accounting Principles (GAAP), and the Treasurer of the State of Michigan.
+I am pleased to submit the City of Farmington Hills Employees' Retirement System and Post-Retirement Healthcare Finance Fund Annual Financial Report for the fiscal year ended June 30, 2018.
+This report was prepared by the City of Farmington Hills Finance Department in accordance with accounting principles generally accepted in the United States of America, as promulgated by the Governmental Accounting Standards Board.
 This report consists of management representations concerning the finances of the City of Farmington Hills Employees' Retirement System.
 Therefore, responsibility for the accuracy, completeness, reliability, and fairness of the financial data herein, including all disclosures, rests with the administration and management of the City of Farmington Hills Employees' Retirement System.
 I believe the data presented are accurate in all material aspects, that they are presented in a manner designed to fairly set forth the financial position of the Retirement System, and that all disclosures necessary to enable the reader to gain the maximum understanding of the Retirement System's financial affairs have been included.
 The statements have been audited in accordance with generally accepted auditing standards by Plante & Moran, PLLC, a certified public accounting firm licensed by the State of Michigan.